NorvetMSP/peanut-pos/docs/MVP_GAP_BUILD.md

 ### K. Cross-cutting Architecture

+- Metrics endpoint standardization: Done.
+All services expose `/metrics`; legacy `/internal/metrics` temporarily retained where it existed for backward compatibility.
+Deprecation window to be scheduled (see Section 8).
 - API versioning standard: Missing (no `/v1/` prefixes across all services consistently).
 - Standard idempotency header contract: Missing (client-side only, no server spec).
 - Saga / compensation orchestration: Missing (no orchestrator/outbox tables; fire-and-forget events).